Training a dachshund requires different training from other dogs. Here are some proven methods and handy tips.

 Training a dachshund goes beyond just walking them on a leash, but all other types of behavior.
 Thus, you always want to be reinforcing to them that you are the pack leader, as the results of training will be successful in having a well-behaved dachshund.

 Tips To Teach Your Dachshund Not To Tug On The Leash

 As an example, here are tips if you want to teach your dachshund not to tug on the leash:

-• When getting out your dachshund's leash, make sure you wait to have them calm down until you are ready to go out.
-Keep calm as they get excited as you don't rush want to rush through the excitement stage.
+- When getting out your dachshund’s leash, make sure you wait to have them calm down until you are ready to go out.
+Keep calm as they get excited.
+You don’t want to rush through the excitement stage.

-WARNING: Dachshunds are probably one of the Top 20 Dogs which are Hard to Housebreak.
+WARNING(!): Dachshunds are probably one of the top 20 Dogs that are hardest to housebreak.
 The Toy Dachshunds are especially hard to housebreak, because of their small size.

 Dog Training Tips

 When you are training a dachshund, there are a few key tips you will want to master in order to have them behave quickly and effectively.
 This will also develop into a great bond between you and your dachshund.